hanagohar03/TourGuideRobot_SLAM_PathPlanning/README.md

+Update 20.11.2025
+Moved old maps to Archive folder, uploaded new maps and world. the pgm had to be zipped due to size limit on github.

 The folder VM contains the ressources used to run a simulation in gazebo/rviz.

 `GIU_map2.pgm` is a modified version of the original GUI map, the wall were just drawn thicker.